cyboerg42/httpsmon/README.md

 zip -r * ../httpsmon.zip
 ```

-now upload the zip to AWS and deploy a new lambda project. - don't forget to create and deploy a API endpoint.
+now upload the zip to AWS and deploy a new lambda project. - don't forget to create and deploy an API endpoint.

 #### Install curl.